rolandtritsch/phoenix-ets-playground/README.md

-# phoenix-ets-playground
-Testing ETS, DETS and Mnesia
+# Testing ETS, DETS and Mnesia

+To make this work you need to ...

+* install elixir, mix, ...
+* fork the repo
+* run `mix test`